 Car dealerships often encourage consumers to finance their purchase through the dealership, rather than an outside financial institution.
 Dealerships frequently promote their financing packages through television, radio and print advertising.
 Consumers should be aware that buying financing is just like buying any other accessory or service connected with a car.
 To get the best deal consumers are encouraged to shop around by checking with their financial institution to find the best rate.
 Consumers are often able to negotiate an interest rate just as they would negotiate the price for a car.
 Consumers with higher credit scores receive the best interest rates and most attractive terms, whereas individuals with "less than perfect credit" generally pay more for a loan.

 As with other optional products, dealerships often attempt to make money selling financing packages.
 Therefore, a dealership may offer a consumer a loan at a higher rate than the financial institution would sell it for.
-For example, a dealer may obtain a loan from a bank at 11% and then sell the loan to a consumer at 15%, making a 4% profit margin for the dealership.
+For example, a dealer may obtain a loan from a bank at 11 percent and then sell the loan to a consumer at 15 percent, making a 4 percent profit margin for the dealership.
 This profit margin is called a "yield spread."
 When negotiating a loan, consumers should ask their dealer what rate the bank is willing to lend at and which institution the dealer is making the loan through.

 Motor Vehicle Dealerships

 Motor vehicle dealerships are licensed and regulated by the Minnesota Department of Public Safety.
 Consumers who have questions or complaints about a given dealership may contact the Department as follows: